 Voices He Does: Mr. Burns, Smithers, Ned Flanders, Principal Skinner, Otto, Reverend Lovejoy, Dr. Hibbert, Kent Brockman, Jasper, Lenny, Eddie, Rainier Wolfcastle (McBain), Scratchy, Kang, Dr. Marvin Monroe, Herman, Jebediah Springfield, and many others

-Biography: California native Harry Shearer was one of the busier child actors of the 1950's.
+Biography: California native Harry Shearer was one of the busier child actors of the 1950s.
 He appeared in such films as "The Robe" (as the boy David) and "Abbott and Costello Go to Mars"; he could be heard on such radio programs as "Suspense," "Lux Radio Theatre" and "The Jack Benny Show"; and among his many TV guest roles was the character who would evolve into Eddie Haskell in the 1955 "Leave It to Beaver" pilot.
 After attending UCLA, Shearer flourished as a standup comedian and comedy writer.
 He was frequently employed on the writing staff for TV comedies such as "Laverne and Shirley" and "America 2Night"; he also worked both sides of the camera in the 1984 rockumentary parody "This is Spinal Tap," co-starring as rock idol Harry Smalls and co-writing the script with director Rob Reiner and fellow cast members Christopher Guest and Michael McKean.
 In league with another top satirist, Albert Brooks, Shearer concocted the screenplay for another faux documentary, 1979's "Real Lampoon."
 During the 1984-85 TV season, Shearer joined NBC's "Saturday Night Live."
 However, he left SNL in January 1985 over "creative differences."
 When reached for comment over the nature of his departure, Shearer replied "I was creative; they were different."

 After supplying his voice to The Simpsons, he has hosted and co-written a weekly syndicated radio comedy potpourri, Le Show, since 1992.
 The show airs on public radio stations throughout the country and is also offered as a podcast.
-Shearer is the regular announcer for TV Land and, since May 2005, has been a contributing blogger at left-leaning, The Huffington Post. |
+Shearer is the regular announcer for TV Land and, since May 2005, has been a contributing blogger at The Huffington Post. |

-Date Of Birth (Location): March 15, 1957,
+Date Of Birth & Location: March 15, 1957,

-New York City, New York, USA
+Long Island, New York, USA

-Filmography: [ Producer | Director | Art Department | Animation Department ]
+Filmography: [ Producer | Director | Additional Crew ]

 Biography: A major in animation at UCLA, David Silverman was there for the very beginning of The Simpsons.
 He was one of two directors working on the show during its stint as a series of shorts on "The Tracey Ullman Show," and continued on with the series once it went on to episodic television.
 Silverman was also responsible for the original transition between Matt Groening’s original version of the family to a standardized, model-sheet version that all animators could work from.
 He remained with the show for several years, leaving in 1996 to direct DreamWorks' "The Road to El Dorado."
 A brief stint at DreamWorks soon led him to Pixar Animation Studios, best known for their computer animated features such as "Toy Story."
 While at Pixar, he co-directed 2001's smash-hit, "Monsters Inc." However, he eventually returned to his roots to direct 2007's "The Simpsons Movie." |